open-telemetry/opentelemetry.io/content/en/blog/2022/opamp/index.md

 date: 2022-10-19
 author: >-
   [Nimrod Shlagman](https://github.com/nemoshlag) (Cisco)
-spelling: cSpell:ignore Shlagman fprintf println gopkg ioutil struct unmarshal
+# prettier-ignore
-spelling: cSpell:ignore otelhttp stdouttrace sdktrace
+cSpell:ignore: fprintf gopkg ioutil otelhttp println sdktrace Shlagman stdouttrace struct unmarshal
 ---

 How verbose should your service telemetry be?
 Should a service output all